bioinfwithjudith/sourmash_tutorial/README.md

 As sequencing methods become more inexpensive, producing genomic and metagenomic data becomes more available for large-scale analyses.
 Therefore, the development of quick and accuarate computational approaches become essential.
 Here, we introduce one such program, sourmash, which enables the minimization of sequencing data, similarity comparisons, species identification, among other tasks.

+## FracMinHash Sketch

-**What do we mean by minimization?** Utilizing sourmash, we can sketch a simpler representation of the original genomic or metagenomic datasets using the FracMinHash approach.
+Utilizing sourmash, we can sketch a simpler representation of the original genomic or metagenomic datasets using the FracMinHash approach.

 ![alt text](https://github.com/bioinfwithjudith/sourmash_tutorial/blob/main/src/Picture3.png)